ronnieli0114/AlgoEd_ML/README.md

-# Machine learning course for AlgoEd
+# Introduction to Machine Learning in Genomics (AlgoEd)

 ## Getting Started
 Welcome to the course!
 In this tutorial, I'll show you how to install Anaconda and the required packages we'll be using for this course.